 Chinook : The Chinook launch is off Portland Street.
 It has a new concrete ramp and a sling, parking has been expanded and some overflow is along the streets.
 Also the channel out of the Chinook harbor was dredged as of September 2003, so navigating out of here for the small boat should be a lot better.

-Deep River : This launch and some acreage has recently (early 2011) been purchased by WDFW with plans to renovate it in the summer of 2013.
+Deep River : This launch and some acreage has recently (early 2011) been purchased by WDFW and renovated it in the summer of 2014.

 It is used by many sturgeon and salmon fishermen.
 It takes 30 minutes to run from this launch to the Astoria bridge.
 This launch is located off State Route 4 between Naselle and Cathlamet.
 If you are coming from Longview on Hiway 4, you would go thru Cathlamet, Skamokawa, up over a large hill, there is a community of Rosburg.
 The next river you cross will be Deep River, this is a low wide concrete bridge.
 This is 25 miles from Cathlamet.
 TAKE A LEFT AT THE WEST END OF THE BRIDGE ONTO ONIEDA RD.
 This is a dead end road.
 The ramp is a single lane blacktop ramp, small loading dock, and a reasonable parking trailer lot, but a large mowed field as an overflow lot that is slightly farther south and on the west side of the road.
 There is also in an adjacent field of about 5 acres room for dry camping.
 The one drawback here is at a low tide the channel as you enter the bay is also narrow.

 Eva's Bait and tackle 121 Onieda Rd Nasselle WA 98638 360-465-2582.
 This bait shack is on the top of a hill before you get to the ramp area.
 She has frozen bait bait during the season.